kiancn/CallbackMethod/README.md

 # Method References
     package kcn.methodreferencing

+        * I just this minute discovered that THE TERM 'Method Reference' is already taken in Java. *
+        * Ga'd darn it.
+Java is new to me.
+My Method References are different, they are objects    *
+        * not lambda-expressions.
+Everything will be renamed.
+Suggestions?                         *

 In short:
 The Methodreferencing package allows you to pass methods along as references & to pack methods together to store, pass along and execute at will.